ataboo/FlangeAssist/README.md

 http://atasoft.altervista.org

 Main features so far (v0.19):
--NEW: Shape Calculator finds volume/surface area.
+-NEW Shape Calculator: finds volume/surface area.
--NEW: Welding Electrode Reference gives information based on AWS code.
+-NEW Welding Electrode Reference: gives information based on AWS code.
--Unit Converter (length, pressure, volume, mass) -Paycheque Calculator (based on 146 Maintenance Agreement) -ASME flange tool (provides details based on flange size and rating)
+-NEW Cash Counter: estimates your cash as you earn it -Unit Converter (length, pressure, volume, mass) -Paycheque Calculator (based on 146 Maintenance Agreement) -ASME flange tool (provides details based on flange size and rating)